labor-digital/asset-building/README.md

 As general rule => test and fix => loader in the other documentation.

-* "test" is a regex of a filename
+* "rule" is a regex of a filename -> as a string in a json file.
+Without delimiters!
 * "fix" is the definition for the imports-loader, eg a mapping of one value to another